huggingface/hub-docs/tasks/src/reinforcement-learning/about.md

 **Environment:** The part of the world the agent interacts, comprising everything outside the agent

 **State:** Information the agent receives from the environment.
-In the case of a video game it can be a frame (a screenshot), in the case of a chess playing agent it can be the board position, in the case of a trading agent it can be the price of a certain stock, etc
+In the case of a video game it can be a frame (a screenshot), in the case of a chess playing agent it can be the board position, in the case of a trading agent it can be the price of a certain stock.

 **Action:** The decision taken by the agent